Best business bank accounts for bad credit and no credit check

 Software integration

-Tide is a fintech app which offers business accounts to small businesses and freelancers, hoping to relieve them of some of the financial stress that comes with a growing company.
+Tide is a fintech app that offers business accounts to small businesses and freelancers, hoping to relieve some of the financial stress that comes with a growing company.
 One of the ways it does this is to help new businesses register their limited company and open an account all in one go.
 Tide also stands out for the number of accountancy software packages it can integrate with, giving you more choices to find one that suits your business needs.

 • 24/7 customer support